svlad-90/livelooping/README.md

 ## Additional materials

-- The following video, which gives some insides on the "Beardytron 5000" project, is a basic idea of what is implemented here.
+- The following video, gives some insides on the "Beardytron 5000" project.
+Some basic concepts were borrowed from there.
 Watch it, if you wish to have a deep dive into the topic:

   [![Beardytron 5000](./md/misc/mqdefault_6s.webp)](https://www.youtube.com/watch?v=atViS0jukHw "Beardytron 5000")